ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 ## Models finished:

-Here are the list of the machine learning models that are completed for this project.
+Here are the list of the machine learning models that are completed, as well as those planned for implementation for this project.

 Each Model contains:
-- A explenation of how the model works.
+- A explanation of how the model works.
 - The code of the model.
 - Insights or results.
 (Some models such as KNN or PCA contain visuals.)